Student Health Insurance

 Students must meet the following criteria in order to be eligible to waive the school insurance plan:

-- The coverage is effective on September 1, 2013 through August 31, 2014.
-In the event that coverage ends during the academic year, it is the student's obligation to enroll under the medical plan offered by NYU School of Medicine.
+- In the event that coverage ends during the academic year, it is the student's obligation to enroll under the medical plan offered by NYU School of Medicine.
 In order to enroll, the student will be required to complete enrollment forms and the election will take effect the first day of the month following the submission.

 A matriculated medical student may request to waive the School of Medicine health insurance if they have active Medicaid insurance.
 New York State Medicaid will generally be approved.
 Out of state Medicaid may be evaluated on an individual basis.